Denfeld High School

-Duluth Denfeld High School, also known as Denfeld High School, is one of two high schools in Duluth, Minnesota along with Duluth East after the closure of Duluth Central in 2011 and the previous closing of Morgan Park High School in 1982.
-Serving over 1000 students from grades nine to twelve, Denfeld High School has become a West Duluth landmark.
-The school is known for its architecture, including a historic auditorium and a 120-foot clock tower visible from Grand Avenue.
+Duluth Denfeld High School, also known as Denfeld High School, is one of two high schools in Duluth, Minnesota, along with Duluth East.
+Serving over 1,000 students in grades 9 to 12, Denfeld High School has become a West Duluth landmark.
+It is known for its architecture, including a historic auditorium and a 120-foot clock tower visible from Grand Avenue.